mui/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 ## Row grouping [<span class="plan-premium"></span>](https://mui.com/store/items/material-ui-pro/)

-Use grouping columns to group the rows according to one or several columns value</p>
+Use row grouping to group the rows according to one or several columns value</p>

 > ⚠️ This feature is temporarily available on the Pro plan until the release of the Premium plan.
 >